Reports to: Director of Programming

 Classification: Full time, exempt

 Position reports to the Director of Programming and assists with the day-to-day supervision of part-time Program Staff and Intern(s).
-This is a full-time position with a salary of $40,000 - $45,000 based on qualifications and experience.
-Benefits include health, dental, vision, 403b, and a commuter spending plan.

 - Assist in generating and issuing contracts, program introduction scripts, and other important documents.